Freezing Homemade Baby Food

 There are some important freezing guidelines that you must follow.

-This page outlines some common questions asked about freezing homemade baby food and even provide a chart of the foods that will and will not freeze nicely (Homemade Baby Food Cubes Freezing Chart - opens in a new page)
+This page outlines some common questions asked about freezing homemade baby food and even provides a chart of the foods that will and will not freeze nicely (Homemade Baby Food Cubes Freezing Chart - opens in a new page)

 How long will baby food [cubes] keep in the freezer & refrigerator?